fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 To ensure your wallet is ready for the Staking Application, verify the following:

 1. Your wallet is compatible with Fluence authentication methods.
-2. You've added the Fluence network to your wallet's list of networks.
+2. You've added the Fluence Network to your wallet's list of networks.
 3. You've imported the FLT token, and it's visible in your wallet's token list.
 4. You have FLT tokens _in the Fluence Network_.
 As Fluence is an L2 Network, you must first bridge your FLT tokens from Ethereum to Fluence using the official Bridge.
 Click "Bridge" in the top center navigation bar to access the Bridge.
 5. You have a Fluence NFT that grants you the right to stake for Capacity Commitments.
 You can obtain an NFT on the official [Marketplace](https://nft.fluence.network/).